cscorley/dissertation/chapters/1_introduction/3_goals.md

 The primary research goal of this proposal is to evaluate the performance and reliability of topic models built on the source code histories.
-This will require configuring and executing studies in various contexts of software maintenance work, such as feature location and developer identification.
+This will require configuring and executing studies in different contexts of software maintenance work, such as feature location and developer identification.

-A secondary goal is to create a practical framework for building models that can be used in multiple contexts.
-This will require building a prototype tool that could be used by both researchers and practitioners.
+A secondary goal is to create a practical framework for building models that is usable in different contexts.
+This will require building a prototype framework usable by both researchers and practitioners.

 Towards achieving these goals, I've identified three core research problems, defined below.